Frustration free gapless Hamiltonians for Matrix Product States: Properties of the uncle Hamiltonian

 \subsection{Gaplessness of the uncle Hamiltonian}

 One of the key properties of the parent Hamiltonian is that it exhibits a spectral gap above the ground space \cite{nachtergaele:spectralgap}.
-On the other hand, as we will prove in the following the uncle Hamiltonian is generically gapless: \begin{theorem} The uncle Hamiltonian $H_P'$ is gapless for almost every $P$. \end{theorem} The Theorem can be proven using the following Lemma:
+On the other hand, as we will prove in the following the uncle Hamiltonian is generically gapless.